sike25/interpretability/04_Adversaries/goodfellow_adversarial.md

 **What are the weaknesses?**

+1.
 Literature review is very, very skinny.
-They simple go into one of their previous papers, and only briefly mention some other two.
+They simply go into one of their previous papers, and only briefly mention some other two.

+2.
+The experimental results from linearly perturbing non-linear models are impressive and cover >1  architecture and datasets, but seem cherry-picked as no data tables are presented or explanations on the choice of e.
+Just sentence summaries of the best results.

+3.
+The general claim here is broader than what their evidence supports.

+This paper only demonstrates that FGSM adversarial examples work on neural networks.
+It does not unequivocally show that they exploit the linearity of the model, although given the linearity of the FGSM method, it is a reasonable assumption.
+They could have tried the FGSM method on a less linear network (like the sigmoid network) as a comparison.

+Finally, it certainly does not show that most/all other adversarial examples work as a result of neural network linearity.

 **What are some significant follow up work from this paper?
 How do they differ from this paper?**